 - Matthew was an eye-witness for much of Jesus’ ministry.
 So was John and for some of the three years, Mark was there.
 The Holy Spirit uses Luke to tell a story from what he had gleaned by talking with other eye-witnesses for a Greek believer; I find story placement in Luke very valuable.

-In reading Matthew and focusing on the word kingdom, I circled the word by using Bible Gateway as an aid, it seemed that there were three sections of teaching on the kingdom.
+In reading Matthew and focusing on the word kingdom, I circled the word by using Bible Gateway as an aid, it seemed that there were four sections of teaching on the kingdom.

 - The third block of teachings is 13: 53 to the end of the gospel.